open-src-soc/RETIRED-website/pages/speakers.md

 (e.g. sidechannel attacks, Trojan injection, etc.) making it our Trojan horse to conquer security.

-## A RISC-V ISA Extension for Ultra-Low Power IoT Wireless Signal
+## A RISC-V ISA Extension for Ultra-Low Power IoT Wireless Signal Processing
-   Processing

-By Hela Belhadj Amor, **Carolynn Bernier**, Zdeněk Přikryl
+By Hela Belhadj Amor, **Carolynn Bernier**, Zdeněk Přikryl.

 We present an instruction-set extension to the open-source RISC-V ISA (RV32IM) dedicated to ultra-low power (ULP) software-defined wireless